Short Stories with Long Shadows

 - Why the Bat Flies At Night from Nigeria.

-Middle-Eastern Fables
+Middle-Eastern Fables & Folktales

 I don't know very much about Middle-Eastern fables yet.
 As I learn, I'll post more.